 Panopto’s video platform includes SmartSearch, which indexes every word spoken and shown on-screen in your videos.
 This means employees can search your video library just like they would the web or an email, find the exact moment in a video a topic is addressed and jump to that part of the training to watch it exactly as it happened.
 It’s the easiest way to ensure everyone has access to the same information on-demand, and that no matter when they play it back, everyone will hear it presented in the same consistent way.

 Looking To Support Your Change Management Strategies With Video?

 Panopto is the leading enterprise video platform for communicating and training.
-Try it for yourself free for 30-days and see how easy recording, streaming, and sharing internal videos for work can be.
+Try it for yourself free and see how easy recording, streaming, and sharing internal videos for work can be.